 Connecting with a shopper’s smartphone opens up a myriad of possibilities of how to reach shoppers in new ways.
 Digital displays can show items that a shopper may have recently looked at online, but not purchased.
 Plus, if the shopper touches the item on screen an assistant will be notified to bring the item over.
 Alternatively, if the item is out of stock, the assistant is able to suggest alternatives based on the shopper’s past purchasing behavior.
 Such technologies allow for a more personal experience, especially as mobile detection beacons can notify store assistants of your arrival, allowing them to greet you.

 Omni-channel is not only about novelty, but convenience too.
 A quarter of those that shopped on Black Friday or Cyber Monday in 2016 used click and collect.
 The rising popularity of an omni-channel experience shows that the consumer has taken back the control from the retailer with access to price comparison and the ability to shop whenever, wherever.
 Retailers are adapting to suit the demands of the consumer by developing more convenient click-and-collect strategies, such as popup collection points, collection points at train stations and contactless kiosks to fulfill this growing demand.

 The fact omni-channel shopping is so popular shows that shoppers are still drawn to physical outlets, but with the convenience of online shopping, stores must evolve.
 Healey Cypher, CEO of Oak Labs notes ‘The problem is: These are stores that haven’t changed in 100 years, and now, it feels like customers are changing every 100 minutes.’
 It’s now time for stores to adapt.

-If you would like to find out more about how automation could assist your business contact us on 01279 215 915 or email [email protected].
+If you would like to find out more about how automation could assist your business, contact us today.